huyouare/freebase-college/README.md

 Upstart & Freebase College Reconciliation
 =========================================

+###Goal
-###Goal: Write some code (an app, a script, etc.) that takes existing colleges and reconciles them to Google's Freebase.com database.
+Write some code (an app, a script, etc.) that takes existing colleges and reconciles them to Google's Freebase.com database.
 Use whatever technologies and heuristics you can to make this as comprehensive and accurate as possible.

+####Input
-####A spreadsheet of school information as a CSV or TSV.
+A spreadsheet of school information as a CSV or TSV.
 Format:
 ID  Name  Median SAT score  Graduation rate Retention rate

+####Output
-####Output: Your code, along with its output as a CSV or TSV with the following format:
+Your code, along with its output as a CSV or TSV with the following format:
 Upstart ID*, Freebase ID, Confidence %

 This file should contain all of the schools we gave you in the initial file, and an English (not code) explanation of the methodology you used to generate the Confidence %. (*Upstart ID is just an arbitrary number we assign to schools, to give them a unique ID in our database.)